Im-Sanjay-sr/EMS/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License
-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Acknowledge any third-party libraries or resources used in your project.
-- Give credit to contributors or inspirations.

 ## Contact
-For any inquiries or support, feel free to contact us at [your-email@example.com].
+For any inquiries or support, feel free to contact us at [sanjaymagicalvlogs@gmail.com].